SurajSonawane2415/USB-OTA-Bootloader-Integrated-Custom-STM-Board/README.md

 - **Custom STM Board Design**: Designed a custom PCB for the STM32F103 microcontroller in KiCad, optimized for USB and Wi-Fi communication.

-- **Currently Manufacturing and Testing**: The board is in the manufacturing stage.
-After that, I will proceed with assembly and testing.
+- **Full System Testing:** Thoroughly tested the board with all features and validated the outputs, achieving expected functionality.

 ## STM32 USB DFU Bootloader